-Project Overview The flood cor ıtrol Funding Type Project Allocation Expenditures to-date system represent significant long-t Cash \$2.5 million \$0.9 million investment infrastructure. in The inspected annually by the Corps of Engineers and is required to undergo an extensive certification process for the Federal Emergency Management Agency (FEMA) every ten years.
+Project Overview The flood c control Funding Type Project Allocation Expenditures to-date system represe significant long ents a Cash \$3.0 million \$0.2 million investment in infrastructure The system is inspected annually by the Corps of Engineers and is required to undergo an extensive certification process for the Federal Emergency Management Agency (FEMA) every ten years.
 These inspections have shown that the system is in good working order but indicate that ongoing annual investments in major maintenance and repair are needed to keep the system in good working order.
-Ongoing work will include repair or replacement of toe drains, flood gates, concrete, erosion control systems, earthwork on levees and channels, and other The long-term critical elements of the system. maintenance plan indicates that the County and City of Wichita need to invest a total of \$1.0 million per year through 2026, and costs are projected to double beginning in 2027.
-The 2019 allocation for this project is \$0.5 million.
+Ongoing work will include repair or replacement of toe drains, flood gates, concrete, erosion control systems, earthwork on levees and channels, and other critical elements of the system.
+The long-term maintenance plan indicates that the County and City of Wichita need to invest a total of \$1.0 million per year through 2026, and costs are projected to double beginning in 2027.
+The 2020 allocation for this project is \$0.5 million.
+(Project Overview includes funding from 2019 through 2024.)